walmartlabs/concord-website/docs/plugins/smtp.md

 ## Attachments

-To add attachments to an email, you will need to add `attachments` parameter with list of attachment paths to the smtp task:
+The `attachments` parameter accepts a list of file paths or attachment definitions.
+File paths must be relative to the process' working directory.

 ```yaml
 flows: